SallySoul/escape/README.md

 ## Usage

-There are 2 - 3 steps to getting pictures out of escape.

 ```
 $ escape --help

 ```

+There are 2 - 3 steps to getting renders out of escape.
+First, a histogram file must be created using the `sample` command, in conjunction with a `SampleConfig` file.
+Multiple histogram files can be merged with the `merge` command.
+A histogram file can than be rendered using either the `draw` or `stl` commands using their respective config files.

 ### Sampling